 In RE pupils discuss issues that may be contentious and they investigate what faith practices mean for individuals, thus encouraging mutual respect and tolerance but also developing critical thinking skills.
 As they learn about religious practices, they can challenge practices, they can challenge ideas and religious intolerance in the media or communities.

 Many children with religious background share their belief and practices in the classroom, giving out the message that it is important to respect the beliefs and non-belief of others.

-Pupils have the opportunity to have their voices heard through our Talk Circles.
+Pupils have the opportunity to have their voices heard through our Pupil Parliament.
 The elections of House Captains and Pupil Parliament cabinet members are based solely on pupil votes.

 Part of our school ethos and behaviour policy has revolved around Core Values such as Friendship, Peace and Tolerance and pupils have been part of discussions and assemblies related to what this means and how it is shown.
 Our ethos promotes respect for others and this is reiterated through our classroom and learning rules, as well as our behaviour policy.